 Taking a road trip through the state of California is not a new concept.
 Father Junipero Serra made his mark by traversing along the coast of California and setting up twenty-one Missions about every "one day's" worth of travel apart.

-Eventually the U.S. 101/California1 was developed, offering some of the most interesting and beautiful views of the coast line from the beyond the south end of the state to beyond the north boundry.
+Eventually the U.S. 101/California1 was developed, offering some of the most interesting and beautiful views of the coast line from beyond the south end of the state to beyond the north boundry.
 This coastal route of the western U.S.A. & California has many names throughout the state.
-Pacific Coast Highway, (PCH), California Highway 1, US Highway 101, Pacific Highway, Seacoast Drive, Ocean Boulevard, well, you get the idea.
+Pacific Coast Highway, (PCH), California Highway 1, US Highway 101, Pacific Highway, Seacoast Drive, Ocean Boulevard, Coast Road, well, you get the idea.
 PCH is the most famous of these and the most famous section of PCH is located in the northern part of California, but it is possible to drive from one end of the state at San Ysidro to the other at Crescent City along scenic and sometimes not so scenic coastal roads.

 Every year there is some sort of new development along parts of this coastal route which often times obliterate the natural beauty and in some areas there are sites are not worth seeing, in other areas the road runs through little beach towns that anyone would love to spend time in, and parts of this famous road offer awesome, panoramic, ocean scenes that shouldn' t be missed.
 (Here I'll warn you that much of US 101 does not go along the coastal route, mainly only in the far southern area.)